Hill-Luke/MS_Data_Science_Drexel/README.md

 Projects include:
 - Social Network Analysis of the Marvel Comics Universe
 - Text Mining the Lord of the Rings Trilogy
+- Creating a structured dataset from Jambase and Last.fm APIs